The ‘software driven’ data centre

 “There is room for providers to be unique in their solution and work collaboratively in some of the solutions that are taken to market.”

-Dodds says there is arguably enough physical data centre space already available to support New Zealand’s needs.
+Dodds says there is arguably enough physical data center space already available to support New Zealand’s needs.

 “Infrastructure capacity/density per square metre will increase and, as long as providers invest accordingly we should be ok,” he adds.